 One of the most crucial SEO phrases and factors is backlinking.
 It is regarded as one of the most important ranking factors by Google and other search engines.
 When you add backlinks, Google can more easily determine whether your website has authoritative and trustworthy information.
-Due to the rise of spammy websites that result from businesses wanting their websites to rank higher in search engines to gain more attention.
-Adding that spammy link to your website can hurt your search ranking, and you should be vigilant when examining the backlinks to prevent that.
+Spam backlinks, also known as toxic links, can harm your website’s SEO performance.

 See Also: Top 5 Cheap SEO Tools You Can Try